chisam0217/Graph-Universal-Attack/README.md

 * "limitted_attack": limitted attack
 * "victim_attack": victim attack
 * "universal_delete": randomly delete a part of nodes from the trained anchor nodes, to find the trade-off

+The verision of jupyter notebook is also supported as: evaluate.ipynb